 Is root canal therapy painful?

-How long does the procedure take?
+How long does root canal treatment take?

-What happens after the procedure?
+What happens after root canal therapy?

 Real Patients.
 Real Experiences.